This easy-prep fine motor activity goes with Eric Carle’s classic children’s book The Very Hungry Caterpillar.

 Are You Working on Letters Too?

-You might love these hands-on hole punching letter worksheets in my store –
+If you’re starting to work on letter recognition, you might love this complete set of hands-on hole punching letter worksheets in my store –

 Pin for later: